nazunalika/linux-guide-and-hints/source/el/openldap.rst

 .. code-block:: bash

+   # If you are on Rocky Linux 9, you will need to enable the plus repository
-   yum install openldap openldap-servers migrationtools nss-tools -y
+   dnf install openldap openldap-servers migrationtools nss-tools -y

 Certificates
 ++++++++++++